 - Be cautious when consuming street food, and opt for restaurants with good hygiene standards to avoid any potential stomach issues.

 - Be open-minded, embrace the differences, and immerse yourself in the unique beauty and vibrancy that India has to offer.

 20. Diwali – for the festival of lights

-India plays host to numerous festivals throughout the year thanks to its abundance of gods and religions.
+India plays host to numerous cultural festivals throughout the year thanks to its abundance of gods and religions.
 However, the biggest festival of them all, Diwali, should be on everyone’s India bucket list.